 Any Health and Safety officer will tell you that the best way to reduce accidents in the workplace is to take a proactive stance of prevention.
-Accidents can be easily prevented, but it is mandatory that you consistently communicate your expectations to your employees on a regular basis to help implement these prevention methods.
+Accidents at work can be easily prevented, but it is mandatory that you consistently communicate your expectations to your employees on a regular basis to help implement these prevention methods.

-The first step to prevention to the put formal safety policies and procedures in place that clearly states to everyone on the premises steps that must be taken in order to prevent accidents.
+The first step to prevention to put formal health and safety policies and procedures in place that clearly states to everyone on the premises steps that must be taken in order to prevent accidents.
 The next step is to put someone in charge of these safety measures and regularly meet with them to discuss how to coordinate these plans.
-This person must be fully aware of the responsibilities that come with this position and be willing to cooperate is discussing safety concerns and how they can be addressed to prevent further accidents.
+This person must be fully aware of the responsibilities that come with this position and be willing to cooperate in discussing safety concerns and how they can be addressed to prevent further accidents.

 Once these plans have been discussed it is your job as an employer to voice any concerns with employees, letting them know the importance of safety on the premises.
-This can be done verbally through your safety manager or voiced through information shown throughout the premises.
+This can be done verbally through your safety manager or voiced through the information shown throughout the premises.

-However, it is not only good enough to verbalise your concerns for safety, you must also be willing to act in necessary.
+However, it is not only good enough to verbalise your concerns for safety, but you must also be willing to act if necessary.
 If a safety hazard is identified it is paramount to address this situation immediately in order to correct it.
 You cannot simply assume that your regular verbalising of the importance of safety will prompt someone to rectify this safety hazard, you must act yourself as otherwise it’s an accident just waiting to happen.

 Finally you can further involve your employees by asking them whether they have any suggestions about improving workplace safety or any concerns about current safety hazards.
 As much as having one safety coordinator is helpful in maintaining safety standards, utilising a handful of eyes and ears will always be the better option.